Skip to main contentSkip to content

 MT · State Guide

-Montana drivers pay an average of $1,675/year for auto insurance — $114 below the national average.
-Compare quotes and save.
+Montana is the 26th cheapest state in the country for full-coverage auto insurance — $114 below the $1,789 national average.

 How Montana stacks up

 At $1,675 per year for full coverage, Montana drivers pay 6% less than the national average of $1,789.
+That makes it the 26th cheapest state across 50 states + D.C. in our 2026 ranking.
 Rural roads and long driving distances drive comprehensive and collision claims.

 Premiums vary widely within Montana based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.